City Bank (Bangladesh)

-The City Bank Limited is a Bangladeshi private commercial bank headquartered in Dhaka.

-The bank provides products and services in retail banking, corporate finance, SME Banking, women banking, digital banking, asset management, equity brokerage, and security.
-It has 132 branches.
+City Bank PLC is a Bangladeshi private commercial bank headquartered in Dhaka.
+The bank provides products and services in retail banking, corporate finance, SME finance, digital banking, asset management, equity brokerage, and securities.
+It has 134 branches and 47 sub branches.
 The bank is a licensee to issue Visa and MasterCard Debit and Credit Cards and it is the sole licensee of American Express Cards in Bangladesh.
-The bank is responsible for all operations supporting the issuing of the new credit cards, including billing and accounting, customer service, credit management, and charge authorizations, as well as marketing for American Express cards in Bangladesh.

 The bank is a real-time online bank, having its branches, SME/Agri branches spread across Bangladesh along with a full-fledged Islami Banking branch.

-The Managing Director & CEO of the bank is Mashrur Arefin.
+The managing director and CEO of the bank is Mashrur Arefin.
+City Bank has gone international establishing 10 branches and 1 representative office in Malaysia in 2013 and one subsidiary office in Hong Kong in 2019.
+International Finance Corporation solely has invested BDT 1.31 billion, attaining a 5% share of City Bank.

 History

 It is a first-generation private commercial bank and it is one of the oldest commercial banks in the country.
-Then known as "The City Bank Limited", its operations were started on 28 March 1983 by 12 local businessmen of the country.
-Those directors commenced the journey with only BDT 34 Million worth of Capital, which now is a respectable BDT 3.3 Billion as capital & reserve.
+Then known as "City Bank PLC", its operations were started on 28 March 1983 by 12 local businessmen of the country.
+Those directors commenced the journey with only BDT 34 million worth of Capital, which now is a respectable BDT 3.3 billion as capital & reserve.
+Deen Mohammad, chairman of Phoenix Group, was the founder of City Bank.